tidepool-org/tidepool-org.github.io/PlatformRoadmap.md

 ####For our own needs:

-These are features that we need to support Blip in the next few months.
+These are API features that we need in order to support Blip in the next few months.

   * Allow creation of multiple data sets per account, and transfer of ownership between accounts so that we can support test data, alternate data sets, and transfer of data from one owner to another (for example, when a child grows up).
   * Send emails so we can do signup confirmation, lost password transactions, and simple notifications.